swans-one/cepy-tools/README.md

 # CePy - A sleepy little chinese english dictionary toolkit

+[WORK IN PROGRESS] Treat the below as "TODOS/Wishlists" for now

 - Parse dictionary files in the CE format into a python chinese english dictionary